 The final flight tank to come off the production line-ET-138-was delivered to NASA on June 25, 2010, and arrived at KSC on July 14.
 ET-122, which was refurbished after sustaining damage during Hurricane Katrina in 2005, was delivered to NASA on Sept.
-16, 2010, and will fly on STS-134 in February 2011.
-ET-138 will be mated with boosters that will either stand by to fly with a rescue shuttle backing up the STS-134 mission, or on a final STS-135 mission tentatively scheduled for June 2011 if Congress allocates funding.
+16, 2010, and will fly on STS-134 in April 2011.
+ET-138 will be mated with boosters that will stand by to fly with a rescue shuttle backing up the STS-134 mission, or on a final STS-135 mission scheduled for June 2011.

 Lockheed Martin Space Systems-Michoud Operations built the space shuttle external tanks at the NASA Michoud Assembly Facility in New Orleans under a contract awarded Sept.
-5, 1973, to the NASA Marshall Space Flight Center in Huntsville, Ala.
+5, 1973, to the NASA